bluecat93/aws-secret-scanner/README.md

 What happens:

-1. Loads `.scanner-state.json` (or the file set in `SCAN_STATE_FILE`) only if the previous scan was interrupted.
-If `SCAN_FORCE_FULL=true`, any leftover checkpoint is discarded and the entire history is re-scanned.
+1. Loads `.scanner-state.json` (or the file set in `SCAN_STATE_FILE`) only if the previous scan for a branch was interrupted.
+If `SCAN_FORCE_FULL=true`, any leftover checkpoint is discarded and the entire history for all branches is re-scanned.
 2. Clones the repo into a temporary directory (auto-deleted after completion).
-3. Iterates commits newest → oldest, inspecting every diff for AWS secrets.
+3. Iterates over each branch listed in `TARGET_BRANCHES` (or all remote branches when unset), checking out the branch and scanning its commits newest → oldest for AWS secrets.
 4. Prints findings to the console and saves the full report to `scan-findings.json`.

 Sample output: